 2. Babysitters

-Long gone is the era of paying the neighbour’s 12-16-year-old daughter $20 to sit with the kids for a few hours while the parents take some time out.
-While the babysitting industry has undergone some drastic changes, and the conditions and clients can be questionable, with the right support systems and safety measures in place, at between $20-$25 per hour.
-A babysitting gig for any teenager who can routinely get two days work a week, can make more than their friends at the drive-thru window, or busting their humps waiting tables and dealing with generally unpleasant people and their falsely entitled demands.
+While the babysitting industry has undergone some drastic changes, with the right support systems and safety measures in place, at between $20-$25 per hour.
+A babysitting gig for any teenager who can routinely get two days work a week, can make more than their friends at the drive-thru window.

 Consider taking a First Aid course to boost your list of qualifications.
 Parents and potential clients will always hire a babysitter with current CPR and First Aid certification over a candidate who has no idea what to do if a child is choking or has stopped breathing.